Antitrust Implications of Noncompete and Nonsolicitation Agreements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will analyze noncompete and nonsolicitation features of employment agreements, service contracts, and agreements among competitors from an antitrust perspective.
+This CLE course will analyze noncompete and nonsolicitation features of employment agreements, service contracts, and agreements among competitors from an antitrust perspective.
 The panel will discuss how to balance competitive vs. noncompetitive effects of these agreements and best contracting practices to help minimize antitrust scrutiny.

 - Treatment of noncompetes under antitrust statutes: rule of reason